belle2/basf2/online_book/basf2/first_steering_file.rst

 In a later lesson you'll learn how and where to find input files for your analysis.
 For the purpose of this tutorial we have prepared some local input files.
-They should be available on in the ``${BELLE2_EXAMPLES_DATA_DIR}/starterkit/2021`` directory on KEKCC, DESY and other servers.
+They should be available in the ``${BELLE2_EXAMPLES_DATA_DIR}/starterkit/2021`` directory on KEKCC, DESY and other servers.